 It is worth noting that the mudras should not be used by themselves to cure health problems.

 If you are suffering from a health problem you shouldn’t look at mudras as the be-all-end-all answer to your problems.
 Instead they offer additional support.

-The best health system is a holistic one that includes mudras alongside diet and exercise.
-However, mudras can make a big difference.
+The best health system is a holistic one like Ayurveda, that includes mudras alongside diet and exercise.

 When you use a mudra for a specific health problem you will usually use one specific mudra every day for a number of weeks or even months.
 It takes many months or years for most diseases to form, so it takes quite a long time for a mudra to heal the problem.